 Is online learning for you?

 You now have the option of taking courses in one of three ways: in a traditional, face-to-face classroom; in a web-enhanced class using Brightspace (previously called Springboard); or as an totally online course.
 The flexibility of online learning is empowering, but be sure to consider the unique aspects of this type of learning.
-These questions and answers can help you determine if online learning is for you.
+The questions below can help you determine if online learning is for you.

 Take the VARK Questionnaire to determine how you might learn best.
 Then, use this information to help you decide if online learning may be right for you.